PCB may refer to any of the following:

-Sometimes abbreviated as board, a PCB is short for Printed Circuit Board and was invented by Paul Eisler while working on a radio in 1936.
+1. Sometimes abbreviated as a board, a PCB is short for printed circuit board and was invented by Paul Eisler while working on a radio in 1936.
 A PCB is made of plastic or fiberglass that holds ICs and other components.
-A good example of a PCB found in all computers today is the computer motherboard.
-The circuit board is most often green from the solder mask that coats the board, however, can be any other color, including red, blue, and even black.
-The picture is an up-close example of a printed circuit board.
-In the picture below, is an example of a circuit board from a Wacom tablet, in the bottom right portion of this board are some ICs that give the board its brains.
+An example of a PCB found in all computers today is the motherboard.
+The circuit board is usually green from the solder mask that coats the board, however, it can be another color, including red, blue, or even black.
+The picture is a close-up of a printed circuit board.